EdApp is now SC Training. Learn more

 What is diversity, equity, and inclusion (DEI)?

-Let’s quickly define each to have a better understanding of how they’re all interconnected.
+Let’s quickly define each component to have a better understanding of how they’re all interconnected.

-So let’s get started and discuss the 10 important diversity topics, issues, and lessons your teams need to learn at work today.
+Let’s get started and discuss the 12 DEI discussion topics, issues, and lessons your teams need to learn at work today.

 1. Diversity vs. Inclusion